 Sprig of Myrtle:

-- Cut out the flower shape with the template provided.
+- Cut out the flower shape with the templates.
 Curl the petals up with scissors, like you would with ribbon.

 - Cut a 1/2-inch wide strip of white crepe paper and paint the bottom edge yellow.
 Once dry, fringe the long edge, leaving the yellow edge untouched.
 Cut the fringed piece into 2 to 3 inch long sections, roll up into a coil and glue to the center of a paper flower.
 The brush the fringe outwards to become full.